robertjoosten/maya-transfer-blend-shape/README.md

 Using linux or Maya 2022+ on windows this can be done via a simple pip install.
 For older windows versions a custom version will have to be compiled against the correct VS version.

+Example images are generated using the [MetaHuman](https://www.unrealengine.com/en-US/digital-humans) exports for the source/target base and source jaw open shape.
+Target jaw open is generated using the tool.